nikkiattea/scheduler_agent/scheduler_agent.md

-SETUP

-1. Download scheduler_agent
-2. cd scheduler_agent
-3. Run setup.sh (curl test content and change permissions on those files)

-RUN

-1. In terminal 1, start the scheduler with the following command.
-If no parameters are given, the default will be input.json and output.json. (run "python scheduler.py -h" for usage). python scheduler.py -i input.json -o output.json -OR- python scheduler.py
-2. In terminal 2, start the agent with the following command. python agent.py
-3. The scheduler and agent should exit cleanly once it has completed the Task Requests from input.json and written the Task Results to output.json.

-CHALLENGE

 For our distributed scheduler architecture, we have chosen to have an agent process that runs on each node in our network.
 It listens for connections on 0.0.0.0:3000 from our scheduler.
 The scheduler will connect and submit tasks